-But no one is currently in charge of regulating Prop 2.
+But no one is currently in charge of enforcing Prop 2.

-And, ironically, these are the very people who will become in charge of regulating Prop 12 if Prop 12 passes.
+And, ironically, these are the very people who will be in charge of enforcing Prop 12 if Prop 12 passes.

 It is disheartening to me that the California Department of Food and Agriculture who wrote the second law (CCR 1350) which undermined the one on which the public voted (Prop 2) would potentially regulate the new law (Prop 12).
 It is also disheartening that there are two separate conflicting laws that egg farmers can use right now.
 Instead of the public being shown that the prop we voted to pass can be ignored, we are being offered a new prop.